DJBen/file_transfer_protocol/README.md

 file_transfer_protocol
 ======================

-Assignment 1 for CS 437: Distributed System
+Assignment 1 for CS 437: Distributed Systems

 ## Completion Status

-* Ability to transfer large files (tested 100K, 1M, 50M and 100M) with losses (tested ncp loss = [0, 1, 2, 5, 10] * rcv loss = [0, 1, 2, 5, 10].
+* Ability to transfer large files (tested 100K, 1M, 50M and 100M) with losses (tested ncp loss = [0, 1, 2, 5, 10, 20, 30] * rcv loss = [0, 1, 2, 5, 10, 20, 30].
-* Glitches: Sometimes the sender will freeze after successful transmission because recipient's ack does not reach the sender.
-There's a compiler warning because we use `unsigned char *` in the `strcpy` function and we don't know how to silence it.
+* Glitches: There's a compiler warning because we use `unsigned char *` in the `strcpy` function and we don't know how to silence it.
+* Not complete: t_ncp and t_rcv is transferring data but not correctly.

 ## How to run
 1. `make`